 - wasting of muscle tissue in the hand

 Altogether these symptoms are known as the Pancoast syndrome.

-In 14 to 50 percent of people with Pancoast tumors, the cancer invades the nerves that reach up into the face.
+In of people with Pancoast tumors, the cancer invades the nerves that reach up into the face.
 This is called the Claude-Bernard-Horner syndrome, or simply the Horner’s syndrome.
 On the affected side, you may have:

 - a droopy eyelid (blepharoptosis)

 - inability to sweat normally (anhidrosis)